PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 eDiscovery is the process of identifying and delivering electronic info that can be used as evidence in legal cases.
 Microsoft 365 provides three eDiscovery solutions:
 - Content Search - Used to find content across Microsoft 365 data sources
 - Core eDiscovery - Builds on content search by letting you make eDiscovery cases and assign eDiscovery managers to specific cases.
 Lets you associate searches and exports with a case and place eDiscovery holds on content locations relevant to the case.
-- Advanced eDiscovery - Bulds on core eDiscovery and provides an end-to-end workflow for handling internal and external investigations.
+- Advanced eDiscovery - Builds on core eDiscovery and provides an end-to-end workflow for handling internal and external investigations.
 Allows legal teams to manage custodians (people that you've identified as people of interest in the case).
 Provides analytics and machine learning based predictive coding models to further narrow the scope of your investigation to the most relevant content.

 ### Auditing
 Microsoft 365 provides two auditing solutions: